-Greenway Products & Services supplies heat-treated, ISPM compliant pallets throughout NJ, NY & PA.
+Greenway Products & Services supplies heat-treated, ISPM compliant pallets throughout NJ, NY, PA, MD & DE.
 We supply businesses that export product across the globe with shipping pallets of all freight classifications.
 Wood pallets must be treated to prevent the transport of harmful pests, fungus, and other contaminants.
 As environmental concerns rise worldwide it is important to know how your wood pallets are treated.
 Some wood pallets are treated with chemicals before delivering to companies to use for transport of goods.
 Other wood pallets are heat treated as a means to kill all harmful insects and other organic contaminants.
 Which is a better method: chemical or heat treated pallets?

 International Pest Control Standards

 International Standards for Phytosanitary Measures (ISPM), published by the International Plant Protection Convention (IPPC) in 2004, have been enforced since September 2006 and revised in 2009.
 Basically the standard call for the control of harmful and invasive insect and plant species in wood shipping packaging.
 This includes all wood pallets imports and exports of all international shipments.
 There are two main ways of treatment of wood pallets.
 There is chemical treated and heat treated pallets made of wood.
 These treatments encompass all sizes of wood pallets, including customized, string and block wood pallets.

 According to the “U.S. Customs and Border Protection, U.S. Department of Agriculture’s the Animal and Plant Health Inspection Service (APHIS) standards for wood packaging material (WPM) imported to U.S. borders through 7 CFR 319.40 – Importation of Wood Packaging Material rule states”:

 “that all regulated wood packaging material shall be appropriately treated and marked under an official program developed and overseen by the National Plant Protection Organization (NPPO) in the country of export”.